devAlphaSystem/Alpha-System-ContentHub/README.md

       # PocketBase instance URL
       POCKETBASE_URL=http://127.0.0.1:8090

-      # Credentials for an ADMIN/SUPERUSER account in PocketBase (used for setup script)
+      # Credentials for an ADMIN/SUPERUSER account in PocketBase (used for setup script & admin tasks)
       POCKETBASE_ADMIN_EMAIL=your_admin_email@example.com
       POCKETBASE_ADMIN_PASSWORD=your_admin_password